sanabel-al-firdaws/Starlight-Pwa/README.md

 # Starlight Pwa

-# a starlight site with pagefind search that can work offline and can be turned into an apk or shipped to windows store or be installed as a pwa on any device
+# a starlight site

+1. pagefind search that can work offline
+1. can be turned into an apk and shipped to google play

+1. can be shipped to windows store or
+1. can be installed as a pwa on any device